The Impact of Web3 Digital Products on the Internet Today

-Where once the idea of paying real fiat currency money for a digital item was thought of as absurd, it’s a mainstream part of our civilization today.
-What web3 companies are pushing for in this modern climate is to bestow a truer sense of ownership onto digital products that has been possible in the past.
+Where once the idea of paying real fiat currency for a digital item was thought of as absurd, it’s now a mainstream part of our civilization.
+What web3 companies are pushing for in this modern climate is to bestow a truer sense of ownership on digital products than has been possible in the past.

-Blockchain video games like Axie Infinity are a big push for this kind of philosophy here, yet are also not without their problems.
-The idea of web3 apps letting you truly be the owner of any items you create, earn or even mint on their internal blockchains is a relatively new one, and the potential here is still being felt out.
+Blockchain video games like Axie Infinity are a big push for this kind of philosophy, yet they are also not without their problems.
+The idea of web3 apps letting you truly be the owner of any items you create, earn, or even mint on their internal blockchains is a relatively new one, and the potential here is still being felt.

-While much of the web3 examples of digital products accessible today focus on cryptocurrencies and blockchain assets, the truth is that this is only – if you’ll pardon the pun – one side of the coin.
+While many of the web3 examples of digital products accessible today focus on cryptocurrencies and blockchain assets, the truth is that this is only, if you pardon the pun, one side of the coin.

-Naturally, we find our own role in these developments incredibly inspiring – and equally exciting.
-We are continuously working to promote web3 trends that empower positive change in how society engages with and ultimately reclaim ownership of digital products of all kinds – and are working to roadmap ways in which we can collaborate with the biggest thought leaders int his fast moving field.
+Naturally, we find our own role in these developments incredibly inspiring and equally exciting.
+We are continuously working to promote web3 trends that empower positive change in how society engages with and ultimately reclaims ownership of digital products of all kinds, and we are working to map ways in which we can collaborate with the biggest thought leaders in this fast-moving field.

-The real web3 examples of life changing uses for the digital sphere, the metaverse and the way in which we connect as a civilization are still being created.
-If you have projects in the works and need advice on how best to make web3 trends work for your business model, we’d love you to get in touch.
+The real web3 examples of life–changing uses for the digital sphere, the metaverse, and the way in which we connect as a civilization are still being created.
+If you have projects in the works and need advice on how to make web3 trends work for your business model, we’d love for you to get in touch.